nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 ### World Clouds

-The first technique we'll cover is a word cloud.
+The first technique we'll cover is a `word cloud`.

-Google says a word cloud is “an image composed of words used in a particular text or subject, in which the size of each word indicates its frequency or importance.”
+Google says a word cloud is "an image composed of words used in a particular text or subject, in which the size of each word indicates its frequency or importance."

-Thus the more often a specific words appears in the text, the bigger and bolder those words will appear in the word cloud.
+Thus, the more often a specific word appears in the text, the bigger and bolder those words will appear in the word cloud.

-So for example if we were to utilize a word cloud on a corpus of text related to customer support tickets it might help us to gain an initial understanding of the most common issues.
+So, for example if we were to utilize a word cloud on a corpus of text related to customer support tickets it might help us to gain an initial understanding of the most common issues.
 We might see the word 'slow' or 'missing' occur for a system that had latency and data errors.

 Let's create one from our data, and see what it looks like:

 ```python